duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Next, try to log in using SSH, using

-    laptop $ ssh ![hostname]
+    laptop $ ssh duckie@![hostname].local

 This should succeed without password.

-If it doesn't work, check that `~/.ssh/config` contains something like:

-    Host ![hostname]
-        User duckie
-        Hostname ![hostname].local
-        IdentityFile ~/.ssh/DT18_key_00

-This configuration was added by the `init_sd_card` command.

-## Securing your Duckiebot

-By default, your Duckiebot uses an SSH key that is the same for all Duckiebots.
-That means that anyone can access your robot.
-Typically, this is not a problem, but in case you have sensitive information on it, such as your university internet credentials, you can remove it.
-Keep in mind that by doing so, some advanced functionality (particularly involving autolab proccesses) might stop functioning properly!
-Remove the SSH key at your risk and only if completely necessary.

-You can remove the key by running:

-    laptop $ ssh ![hostname] rm .ssh/authorized_keys

-After this you will be prompted for your password every time you connect to your Duckiebot.
-If the password which you set in the SD card initialization process was not strong enough, or you kept the default password, we recommend you change it now.
+Note that duckie is the default user.
+If you modified the username during the SD card initialization procedure, then use the appropriate username here.

 ## Rebooting the PI {#setup-duckiebot-reboot}